aszalowski/obci-tags-filter/README.md

 # obci-tags-filter

-obci-tags-filter is a command line tool to filter out certain tags from `.obci.tag` files based on certain words that should be excluded.
+obci-tags-filter is a command line tool to filter out tags from `.obci.tag` files based on words that should be excluded.

 ## Installation and usage